Availity/availity-workflow/docs/source/tutorial/deploy.md

 git push && git push --tags
 ```

-## Next Steps

 Congratulations!
-You sucessfully created your first deployment artifact!
+You successfully created your first deployment artifact!
 You can choose to read more about the additional features that our Workflow toolkit provides in the `Recipes` section.

+## Release Schedule

+Once your application is ready for production, it can be released in accordance with following schedule:

+### Major Release (Monthly Release)

+-   Major releases occur on the **_3rd Saturday of every month_** - With the exception of November and December - Where they occur on the **_2nd Saturday of the month._**
+-   Code Freezes for Major Releases occur on the **_Wednesday_** preceding the release.
+All code changes must be submitted by that time.

+### Minor Release (Weekly Release)

+-   Minor releases are off-cycle releases that occur **_every Wednesday_**, with the exception on the week of a Major (Monthly) release.
+-   Code Freezes for Minor Releases occur on the **_Friday_** preceding the release.
+All code changes must be submitted by that time.

+## Next Steps

 Checkout our [React Component Library](https://availity.github.io/availity/react) for some pre-built reactstrap components to assist in building solid web applications.